LMilazzo/cardexx/README.md

 ## Model Training & Dataset Creation

-- Use `CreateYoloDataset.ipynb` to generate datasets for YOLO training.
+- Use `YOLODatasetCreation.ipynb` to generate datasets for YOLO training.
     - This will not work as `Images/Backgrounds` which should contain ~50-100 random background images is empty to avoid unneccessary files. `Images/Cards` which contains images of random cards from the `pokemonapisdk` is also empty for the same reason.
 - Fine-tune YOLO models in `DatasetsAndModelTuning/YoloFineTuning/trainYolo.ipynb`.
-- Generate CLIP embeddings with `generateEmbeddings.py` and `Utils/generateSetEmbeddings.py`.
+- Generate CLIP embeddings with `RefrenceLibraryCreation.ipynb`.

 ## Utilities